danho-de/ddns-updater/README.md

 - pass: Your DDNS service password.
 - ddns: The DDNS service endpoint (host/path) used in the update URL.
 - interval: Update interval in seconds (defaults to 300 seconds if set below 1).
-- health_port: Port for the health check HTTP server (defaults to 8080 if not provided).

 ## Build Instructions

 A build script (build.sh) is provided to format and compile the application with a build number derived from the git commit history.
 The build is statically linked for Linux using CGO_ENABLED=0.